TakeprofitTechnology/ReleaseNotes/EasyMAM MT5.md

 # EasyMAM MT5

+## Version 6.24 (16 Nov, 2023)
+### Changes
+* Removed the possibility to choose future dates while calculating incentive.
+Only dates up to the current one can be chosen now.
+* Fixed a couple of misspellings in UI.
+* Removed the possibility to use letters in the login field in Views.
+* Fixed the Drawdown metric calculation in Investor View.

 ## Version 6.22-6.23 (3 Nov, 2023)
 ### Changes
 * Made design customization available for embedded EasyMAM Views.